Idaht/GIDD/.gitlab/merge_request_templates/hotfix.md

 Remove space, and enter x in brackets to check of items.
 All items have to be checked of.

+- [ ] Merge title has name of type: hotfix(name): more complete name
 - [ ] Formatted all edited files with prettier.
 - [ ] Checked code with ESLint, and made necessary changes.
 - [ ] Checked that the client still works as expected.